poonamsaini/chocolatey/README.md

-** CHOCOLATEY IS AN EASY WAY OF AVOIDING UNNECESSARY CLICKS AND QUICKLY INSTALLING APPLICATIONS AND TOOLS THAT YOU NEED **
+CHOCOLATEY IS AN EASY WAY OF AVOIDING UNNECESSARY CLICKS AND QUICKLY INSTALLING APPLICATIONS AND TOOLS THAT YOU NEED.